jp-thanigaivel/Architectural-Design/README.md

 All applications are built using python web frameworks (django / FastApi) and MongoDB (DBAAS Atlas) as database with openAPI specification.

-Share your comments for my better development journey.
+Share your comments (by raising issue) for my better development journey.